PlaSma: Making Small Language Models Better Procedural Knowledge Models for (Counterfactual) Planning: Small Language Models as Procedural Knowledge Models

 \textbf{Task-specific Distillation.}\xspace\xspace Following the common practice, we use the standard autoregressive language modeling objective~\citep{radford2018improving} to fine-tune separate student models for each task:

 where $\mathcal{T}(x)$ is a task-specific template for each task-specific input $x$ (see right side of Figure \ref{fig:ActKD_overview}).

-\textbf{Multi-task Distillation.}\xspace\xspace We also aim to improve the generalization of the student model by exploiting the knowledge contained in the three related tasks as an inductive bias~\citep{2020t5,wei2022finetuned}.
-We thus minimize the joint loss:
+\textbf{Multi-task Distillation.}\xspace\xspace We aim to improve the generalization of the student by exploiting the knowledge found in the three related tasks as an inductive bias~\citep{2020t5,wei2022finetuned}.
+We thus minimize the joint loss including all three task settings.
+We name this student \model-Mul.